Kerry-Lynne Findlay: Political career

+Federal politics (2011–2025)

 She was named the Conservative Party's candidate for Delta—Richmond East in March 2011, and won the seat in that year's federal election.
 During the 41st Parliament, she served as member of the House of Commons Standing Committee on Justice and Human Rights, and sat on a selection panel to help choose a replacement for Marie Deschamps of Quebec, who retired as puisne justice of the Supreme Court of Canada.
 She was named Parliamentary Secretary to the Minister of Justice in May 2011, and as Associate Minister of National Defence on February 22, 2013.
 She then served as the Minister of National Revenue from July 15, 2013, until November 4, 2015.